4DSpace-UiO/PTetraWorkshop/handson2.md

 # Hands-on, part 2

 Each group are assigned six simulations to carry out.
-Split them among your members, but let each member run at least one simulation (each simulation can be run by several members if you wish).
+The simulations will be used for post-processing in session 4 (03.02.22), so complete all six simulations before then.
+Use the Zoom breakout rooms assigned during the session to agree on who does which simulations.
+For your own learning, make sure that each member run at least one simulation (each simulation can be run by several members if you wish).
 The simulations are a bit time-consuming, so start early.

-Below is a description of the sphere and cylinder assignments.
-After that follows instructions useful to both groups.
+Below is a description of the sphere and cylinder assignments (depending on which one you're assigned).
+After that follows some questions to be answered during the Zoom event, before instructions on how to run the simulations.

 ## Sphere assignment